-- 7.1 For a student to return to study following a leave of absence, exclusion or withdrawal from enrolment, the relevant case conference or panel will be reconvened to assess a student's Fitnessto Study. - 7.2 The Chair will outline to the student the requirements to be submitted to support an assessment of Fitness to Study.
-This may include a reflective statement from the student. - 7.3.
+- 7.1 In order to return to study following a leave of absence, exclusion or withdrawal from enrolment, the relevant case conference or panel will be reconvened to assess a student's Fitnessto Study. - 7.2 The Chair will outline to the student the requirements to be submitted to support an assessment of Fitness to Study.
+This may include a reflective statement from the student.

+- 7.3.
 To ensure a timely assessment process is undertaken and that enrolment arrangements can be managed, the student must indicate a request to return to study at least 20 working days prior to the anticipated commencement of enrolment. - 7.4.
-The Case Conference or Panel will confirm whether the concern has been sufficiently addressed or managed to enable the student to return to the University, or whether the leave of absence, exclusion or withdrawal should continue with the faculty or school to ensure any specific issues in relation to the programme of study and placements are addressed.

-8 Return to Study following suspension from the University

-- 8.1 The Group Director Student Services and Administration and Primary Person will decide whether the student can return to the University or whether the suspension will continue for either a specified or unspecified period.
+The Case Conference or Panel will confirm whether the concern has been sufficiently addressed or managed to enable the student to return to the University, or whether the leave of absence, exclusion or withdrawal should continue with the faculty or school to ensure any specific issues in relation to the programme of study and placements are addressed. - 8 Return to Study following suspension from the University - 8.1 The Group Director Student Services and Administration and Primary Person will decide whether the student can return to the University or whether the suspension will continue for either a specified or unspecified period.
 The student's faculty or school will be consulted in relation to any academic or programme-related factors that need to be considered for the student's return to the University.
 If the student has missed a significant amount of the programme or the programme has changed during the period of suspension, it may be appropriate for the student to return to an earlier stage of the programme. - 8.2 The student will be informed of the Panel's decision in writing as soon as possible and normally within 15 working days of receipt of the medical evidence.
 The student will also be informed of the right to appeal against that decision - 8.3 A student suspended under this Support to Study Code will be invited to attend a meeting with appropriate members of faculty or school and Student Services before they return to study.
 This meeting is to give the student the opportunity to discuss management of their health and wellbeing on their return.

-9 Reconsideration and Conclusion
+Reconsideration

-- 9.1 A student may request a reconsideration of a range of outcomes issued under the Support to Study Code.
-These include: - (a) The Support Plan with conditions, or revise an existing Support Plan with conditions; - (b) Referral from Level 1 to Level 2 - (c) Referral from Level 2 to Level 3 - 9.2 A request for reconsideration of a case review or panel outcome must be presented in writing within five (5) days of the decision to the Chair of the meeting. - 9.3 A student may request a reconsideration of conditions within a Support Plan.
+A student may request a reconsideration of a range of outcomes issued under the Support to Study Code.
+These include:

+- (a) Draw up a Support Plan which may include conditions, or revise an existing Support Plan;

+- (b) Referral from Level 1 to Level 2

+- (c) Referral from Level 2 to Level 3

+A request for reconsideration of a case conference or panel outcome must be presented in writing within five (5) days of the decision to the Chair of the meeting.

-9.4 The student will be advised in writing when their support under the Support to Study Code has concluded.
-This may include the details about a future return to study.
+A student may request a reconsideration of conditions within a Support Plan.

+A request for reconsideration of a Support Plan condition can be made at any time when meeting and discussing the Support Plan with the assigned member of the Student Relations or Student Liaison team.

-10 Appeal
+9 Appeal